ivosdc/wall-plotter/svg-converter/README.md

 We currently struggle with the big `"M"` only!

 L, l, H, h, V, v and  m have to be done...
+Hands on!
 Contributers welcome ;)

 ## Usage
 ```